theislab/scPoli_legacy/README.rst

-Label transfer and analyzing query datata (LATAQ)
+Label transfer to analyze query data (LATAQ)
 =========================================================================
 .. raw:: html
 LATAQ is a package for semi-supervised learning on single cell data.
 It is compatible with architecture surgery.